 You can also request a quote by filling in a couple of details:https://www.atlas-translations.co.uk/request-a-quote

 Different countries and cultures, political leanings and societies will react differently to your branding and marketing messages.
 Ensure that they make sense, that they are ‘acceptable’ across the local spectrum, and that they will have the right impact with the right audience.

 Colours and numbers can have negative associations in some countries.
 In the UK some hotels don’t have room number 13 as this is considered an unlucky number.
 Whereas in China, 4 is considered the worst number.
 Even photographs need careful consideration depending on your target market.

 Just the name of your product could have a negative, rude or just plain funny meaning in another language.
 This can affect sales of cars, fridges, beer; so any product name needs to be carefully considered.

-Our global force of local linguists are ideally positioned to research any sector and any market, they can report on their findings and recommendations and make any necessary adaptations to your corporate material and content.
+Our global translation services ensure that a force of local linguists are ideally positioned to research any sector and any market, they can report on their findings and recommendations and make any necessary adaptations to your corporate material and content.

 Client Stories | Holy Lama Naturals

 Atlas was commissioned to provide the work Holy Lama needed in order for them to launch their body care range in Germany.
 This was through bespoke, high quality, human translations for packaging.
 However, as Gouri Koubair, Director of Holy Lama explained, trying to reach out to a foreign economy with no knowledge of the language was only possible through specialist support and guidance.